sankalp404/blog-app/README.md

 # Blogging App

-## A Simple Blogging App that uses redux and react-router to navigate through posts and perform CRUD operations
+## A Simple Blogging App that uses redux and react-router to navigate through posts and perform CRUD operations.
+Also uses redux-form for form validation

 * only front-end with react-router